thin-edge/thin-edge.io/docs/src/operate/c8y/health-monitoring.md

 ---
 title: Health Monitoring
 tags: [Operate, Cumulocity, Monitoring]
+description: Monitoring the health of services on devices
 ---

 The health of a %%te%% service or any other `service` that is running on the %%te%% device